VitalySvyatyuk/pocket_option_trading_bot/README.md

 unwanted signals from previous currencies.

 ### Pocket Option trading bot Martingale
 `po_bot.py` - Martingale trading.
 The strategy is pretty simple.
 If the previous candle is red, the bot makes 'put' order.
 And 'call' otherwise.
-You can see a current Martingale stack in the console (Amounts).
+You can see a current Martingale stack in the console (Martingale stack).
 For example, Martingale stack [1, 3, 7, 15, 31, 62, 124, 249, 499, 999] means that if you order $1 and lose, the next order will be $3, then $7, and so on.
 You can change `MARTINGALE_COEFFICIENT`, but take it in mind that there is almost no difference between 2.0 and 2.1, but there is a HUGE difference between 1.9 and 2.0.

 ### Pocket Option trading bot with indicators
 `po_bot_indicators.py` - script allows you to try different indicators and their combinations.
 See how an example in `check_indicators()` works and make your updates.
 Currently, the PSAR strategy is used.
 Despite using default parameters `acceleration_step=0.02`, `max_acceleration_factor=0.2`, bot's sensitivity is higher, so additional orders appear.
 Works for 1m and higher timeframes.